-Rosacea (roe-ZAY-she-uh) is a common skin condition that causes redness and visible blood vessels in your face.
-It may also produce small, red, pus-filled bumps.
-These signs and symptoms may flare up for a period of weeks to months and then diminish for a while.
+Rosacea (roe-ZAY-she-uh) is a common skin condition that causes flushing or long-term redness on your face.
+It also may cause enlarged blood vessels and small, pus-filled bumps.
+Some symptoms may flare for weeks to months and then go away for a while.

-Signs and symptoms of rosacea may include:
+Symptoms of rosacea include:

 When to see a doctor

-- Sunlight or wind
+- Sun or wind.

-- Drugs that dilate blood vessels, including some blood pressure medications
+- Drugs that dilate blood vessels, including some blood pressure medicines.

 Anyone can develop rosacea.
 But you may be more likely to develop it if you:

-- Have a family history of rosacea
+- Have a history of smoking.

 Lifestyle and home remedies